ardanlabs/gotraining/topics/go/README.md

 **Error Handling:**

-When error handling is treated as an exception and not part of the main code, you can expect the majority of your critical failures to be due to error handling.
+When error handling is treated as an exception and not part of the main code path, you can expect the majority of your critical failures to be due to error handling.

-48 critical failures were found in a study looking at a couple hundred bugs in Cassandra, HBase, HDFS, MapReduce, and Redis.
+There was a study that looked at a couple hundred bugs in Cassandra, HBase, HDFS, MapReduce, and Redis.
+The study identified 48 critical failures that fell into these categories.

 * 92% : Failures from bad error handling
     * 35% : Incorrect handling
         * 25% : Simply ignoring an error